 - Per serving (1/2 cup)

-Use 1/2 cup granulated sugar in the recipe instead of the artificial sweetener for 2 SmartPoints per serving and take from your Weekly SmartPoints Allowance.
+If you prefer, use 1/2 cup granulated sugar in the recipe instead of the artificial sweetener.
 Add the sugar with the 3 cups raspberries in the food processor and process until sugar dissolves.